- There are different types of insulin depending on how quickly they work, when they peak and how long they last.

 In 2015 an inhaled insulin product, Afrezza, became available in the U.S. Afrezza is a rapid-acting inhaled insulin that is administered at the beginning of each meal and can be used by adults with type 1 or type 2 diabetes.
 Afrezza is not a substitute for long-acting insulin.
 Afrezza must be used in combination with injectable long-acting insulin in patients with type 1 diabetes and in type 2 patients who use long-acting insulin.

 - Inhaled insulin begins working within 12 to 15 minutes, peaks by 30 minutes, and is out of your system in 180 minutes.
 Types: Technosphere insulin-inhalation system (Afrezza)

-- Onset is the length of time before insulin reaches the bloodstream and begins lowering blood glucose.
+- Onset is the length of time before insulin reaches the bloodstream and begins lowering blood sugar.

-- Peaktime is the time during which insulin is at maximum strength in terms of lowering blood glucose.
+- Peak time is the time during which insulin is at maximum strength in terms of lowering blood sugar.